JuliaParallel/MPI.jl/docs/src/usage.md

 If your MPI implementation has been compiled with CUDA support, then `CUDA.CuArray`s (from the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) package) can be passed directly as send and receive buffers for point-to-point and collective operations (they may also work with one-sided operations, but these are not often supported).

 If using Open MPI, the status of CUDA support can be checked via the [`MPI.has_cuda()`](@ref) function.

+## ROCm-aware MPI support

+If your MPI implementation has been compiled with ROCm support (AMDGPU), then `AMDGPU.ROCArray`s (from the [AMDGPU.jl](https://github.com/JuliaGPU/AMDGPU.jl) package) can be passed directly as send and receive buffers for point-to-point and collective operations (they may also work with one-sided operations, but these are not often supported).

+The status of ROCm (AMDGPU) support cannot currently be queried.